desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 ### Predefined modals

-The app context also includes methods to render predefined modal views, which can be used at any time — usually from event handlers within the current activity.
+The app context also includes methods to render predefined modal views, which can be used at any time — usually from event handlers within an activity.
 The alert and confirmation dialogs, as well as modal menus that are displayed, may be rendered using platform-specific UI elements or using a custom view.
 The {@link GlobalContext.theme app.theme} object includes options for customizing the appearance of these views.

 - {@link GlobalContext.showAlertDialogAsync()}
 - {@link GlobalContext.showConfirmDialogAsync()}